mounaiban/slowcomb/README.rst

 subset.

-*Slowcomb is free software, licensed to you under the Terms of the GNU General Public License, Version 3.*
+*Slowcomb is free software, licensed to you under the Terms of the GNU General Public License, Version 3 or later.*

 Also, I Am Not A Mathematician.